Saffith/PICO8-WTK/README.md

 #### GUI root

 The ancestor of all other widgets.
-Create a gui_root at the start of the program and add widgets to it to activate them.
+Create a GUI root at the start of the program and add widgets to it to activate them.

 `gui_root.widget_under_mouse`

-The widget at the pointer's position that will receive input if the button is clicked. `nil` if there is no widget at the pointer's position or if no widget at that position wants input.
+The widget at the pointer's position that will receive input if the button is clicked. `nil` if there is no widget at the pointer's position or if no widget at that position accepts input.

 `gui_root.clicked_widget`

-The widget that has been clicked. `nil` if the mouse button is not pressed or if it was not pressed over a widget that wanted input.
+The widget that has been clicked. `nil` unless the mouse button was pressed over a widget that accepts input.

-`gui_root.new()`
+`gui_root.new([props])`

 Create a new GUI root.
+There are no settings for this widget, but the constructor accepts an argument like any other.

 `gui_root:update()`